 Stringing paper beads and using them for garlands on a Christmas tree or mantle is a fun way to incorporate your bead making hobby into your holiday decorating.

-Mary of Lil Fox Designs on Etsy (click here to see her sOpens in a new tab.hop) said that her mother had a garland that was made from her wedding announcements that she used as a Christmas decoration, which I think is a really nice idea and keepsake!
+Mary of Lil Fox Designs on Etsy (click here to see her shop) said that her mother had a garland that was made from her wedding announcements that she used as a Christmas decoration, which I think is a really nice idea and keepsake!

 Now that I think about this, I just discovered a use for all of those Christmas cards that pile up every year…